Ferry County Fair

 Bring your sun hat and come enjoy the work of talented musicians and singers performing bluegrass, old-time country, and blues music performed Friday, Saturday, and Sunday at the Ferry County Fair’s Labor Day celebration.

 Friday through Sunday the fair attracts crowds to its amateur and professional horse racing, Bulls & Barrels races, the Indian Relay Race, and the Senior Indian Relay Race.

 A Barn Dance is usually held on Saturday at 9 pm.

 Visitors to the fair shouldn’t miss an opportunity to photograph and ride Ferry County’s restored, century-old merry-go-round.
 The traveling carnival merry-go-round (popularized in the late 19th century) was built by the Armitage-Herschell Company between 1895-1900.
 Youngsters and oldsters alike are encouraged to give it a ride; it’s a joy to the eye and the spirit.

 Location & Info

 The Ferry County fairground is located 3-1/2 miles northeast of Republic, Washington on Hwy.
 20.

 Republic, WA, 99166

-- 2021 prices and Calendar of Fair Events can be found in their Premium Book PDF (you may have to scroll a bit): Ferry County Fair’s official Web site.
+Calendar of Fair Events can be found in the Ferry County Fair’s Premium Book PDF at the Ferry County Fair’s official Web site (you may have to scroll a bit in the PDF to find the schedule).